 The area is best explored by foot off the beaten track.
 You will need equipment and clothing accordingly.

 Kittilbu: The two lakes called Kittilbutjerna usually hold breeding Slavonian Grebe.
-There's a 3 km long circular cultural path leading through a nice biotope.
+At the eastern lake, there's a 3 km long circular cultural path leading through a nice biotope starting at Kittilbu Utmarksmuseum.
+At the western lake Kittilbutjønna, there's a bird hike close to the road.

 Oppsjømya: Lake Oppsjøen usually has at least two pairs of Black-throated Diver as well as Whooper Swan.
 Whimbrel, Green Sandpiper, Common Greenshank and in some years Broad-billed Sandpiper breed in the wettest parts of the wetland.
-To get there, follow the northern shore of Lake Oppsjøen into the wetland beyond.
 The surrounding montane birch forest is home to Brambling and Redwing.

 Røssjøen/Ongeltjerna: Explore the areas on both sides of the road between Lenningen and Lundesetrene.
 In the hillside south of Røssjøkollane you can find the rare bearded bellflower (Campanula barbata), which has an isolated occurance just here in this limited area and otherwise only can be found in the Alps and Carpathian Mountains.
 To the East the lakes Ongeltjerna are worth a try.
 If you're lucky, you might find Red-necked Phalarope here, but chances are that it'll be "just" some Tufted Ducks.
 You might flush a Capercaillie in the forest, though.
 At Lundesetrene, Yellow Wagtail is a common sight.